Natak-Mesh/Nucleus_V1/reticulum_mesh/ogm_monitor/README.md

 - `mesh_controller.py`: Mode switching logic

 The enhanced monitor uses the same core logic for mode switching but improves on the previous implementation by:
-1. Always tracking all remote nodes from the identity map
+1. Always tracking all remote nodes from the hostname mapping
 2. Excluding the local node to avoid self-monitoring
 3. Including hostname information
 4. Providing more detailed status information